backstage/backstage/plugins/periskop/README.md

 periskop:
   instances:
     - name: <name of the instance>
-      host: <HTTP/S host for the Periskop API instance>
+      url: <HTTP/S url for the Periskop instance's API>
 ```